eldada/terraform-examples/5.aws-eks/README.md

 - No node management required - AWS handles the infrastructure
 - Pods in other namespaces will not run unless you create additional Fargate profiles
 - Fargate profiles are created for each namespace specified in `fargate_namespaces`
+- **CoreDNS Fargate Profile**: A dedicated Fargate profile is automatically created for CoreDNS when `kube-system` is in `fargate_namespaces`.
+This profile uses label selectors (`k8s-app=kube-dns`) as recommended by AWS documentation
+- **Automatic CoreDNS Rollout**: After the CoreDNS Fargate profile is created and active, Terraform automatically triggers a rollout restart of the CoreDNS deployment to reschedule pods on Fargate
+   - See [Fargate and coredns](https://docs.aws.amazon.com/eks/latest/userguide/fargate-getting-started.html#fargate-gs-coredns) for more details
+- **Fargate Architecture**: The `fargate_architecture` variable documents your architecture preference. **Important**: Fargate architecture is determined by your container image architecture, NOT by node selectors.

+  **How to use multi-arch images:**
+  - Multi-arch images (Docker manifest lists) automatically work - just use your normal image tag:
+    ```yaml
+    image: myapp:latest        # Works!
+Runtime selects correct architecture
+    image: myapp:v1.0.0       # Works!
+Runtime selects correct architecture
+    ```
+  - The container runtime (containerd) automatically pulls the architecture variant that matches Fargate's available architectures
+  - No special tags or configuration needed - the registry and runtime handle it automatically

+  **For single-arch images:**
+  - Use architecture-specific tags: `myapp:arm64` or `myapp:amd64`

+  **Do NOT add node selectors** - Fargate profiles cannot satisfy architecture-based node selectors and pods will fail to schedule

 ### Networking